-- For each incorrect answer marked the student receives a 0.2 negative point. - For a positive assessment of a written examination, is required at least 50.01 % of points. - A positive assessment of a written examination is a condition to approach the oral examination, except for the third to the fifth/sixth written examination, where every student has the right to approach the oral examination.
-In the fourth, fifth and sixth performance of the exams, the oral part of the examination is conducted before the commission.
-The Commission exam is conducted in accordance with the Rules on the assessment and assessment of knowledge and skills for a uniform master's program in medicine and dental medicine. - To the result of the written examination is added a bonus.
-This is a positive part of the average grade of three regular partial exams, weighted by one third.
-The bonus is only counted in the current academic year.
-Example: if the student receives an average grade of 80 % in partial exams, the positive part of the assessment is 30 % (80 % 50 % = 30 %).
-If we share the positive part of the assessment with 3, we get a value of a bonus which in this case is 10%.
-Received bonus (10 %) is added to the grade that student obtained at the written examination.
-If a written assessment of the exam is for example, 50 %, bonus improves grade for 10 %; The total score of the exam is then 60 %.
-The bonus is added only if the assessment of the written part of the exam is greater than or equal to 50.01 %.
+- For a positive result of a written examination, at least 60,00 % of points are required. - A positive evaluation of the written examination is a prerequisite to attend an oral examination, except for the third to the fifth/sixth attempt of written examination, where every student has the right to attend the oral examination.
+In the fourth, fifth and sixth performance of the exam, the oral part of the examination is conducted in front of a commission.
+The Commission exam is conducted in accordance with the Rules on the assessment and Assessment of knowledge and skills of a uniform master's program in medicine and dental medicine. - A bonus is given to the result of the written examination.
+Bonus is a positive part of the average grade of three regular partial exams, weighted by one third.
+The bonus is only given in the current academic year.
+Example: if the student receives an average grade of 90 % in partial exams, the positive part of the assessment is 30 % (90 % 60 % = 30 %).
+Dividing the positive part of the assessment by 3, we get a value of a bonus which in this case comprises 10%.
+The received bonus (10 %) is added to the result that the student obtained in the written examination.
+For example: when the result of a written exam is 60 %, this bonus improves the student's mark by 10 %; the final result of the written exam (after taking into account also the student's bonus) is 70 %.
+The bonus is added to the result of the written exam only when the result of the written exam is equal to or higher than 60,00 %.